dizyd/dizyd.github.io/_pages/RServer_Documentation.md

 ## Check Ubuntu Version

 - you can check the currently installed Ubuntu Version with by typing `lsb_release -a` in the terminal

-## Check R Version

-- you can check the R version with the command `R --version`

-## Update R Version of RServer

-- to update the RVersion of the RServer you just have to update R on the computer the Server runs on.
-To do this, check the many up to date explanations on the internet (Google: "update R ubuntu 20.04")

 ## Restart/reboot computer via the terminal in RStudio